NolanMascrier/Gameuh.py/README.md

 A python rewrite of my favourite University project, a small incremental dungeon crawler.

 Instead, it's now a looter bullet hell.
 Yeah
+# TODO list
+* Adding the jewel system for spells
+* Adding jewels to the loot pools
+* Adding area modifier and level selector
+* Adding general content
+* Deciding on a art style and theme (thinking of going for Mechas ?)
+* Sounds and musics ?

 # Launching the game
 You can clone the repo and compile it yourself, either by compiling and launching the launcher in `wrapper/`, or simply calling python from your own system or a virtual env.